-- Our ability to infer affords us knowledge of the existence of God. - Yet, according to Berkeley, inference cannot yield knowledge of a material world. - One might reasonably worry that Berkeley chooses arbitrarily between legitimate and illegitimate invocations of an ability to infer. - If we can infer our selves, other persons, and God, why can't we infer material objects or abstract ideas? - I'll put this question aside to return to a methodological concern with which we began. - Locke, seeing the limits of sense experience to yield knowledge, accepted some skepticism, some humility. - Berkeley prefers to reject Locke's materialism to combat skepticism and what he sees as a consequent atheism.
+- Our ability to infer affords us knowledge of the existence of God. - Yet, according to Berkeley, inference cannot yield knowledge of a material world. - One might reasonably worry that Berkeley chooses arbitrarily between legitimate and illegitimate invocations of an ability to infer. - If we can infer our selves, other persons, and God, why can't we infer material objects or abstract ideas? - The distinction between ideas and notions seems not to help. - Still, Berkeley makes an excellent point about the limits of sense experience. - Why would Berkeley choose to reject the material world? - Locke, seeing the limits of sense experience to yield knowledge, accepted some skepticism, some humility. - Berkeley prefers to reject Locke's materialism to combat skepticism and what he sees as a consequent atheism.